partiql/partiql-docs/RFCs/0007-rfc-bag-operators.md

   1. Without *CORRESPONDING* Clause
   2. With *CORRESPONDING* Clause
   3. Using *OUTER UNION*
-3. Union of Heterogenous Relations
+3. Union of Heterogeneous Relations
 4. Intersection of Compatible Relations
-5. Difference of Compatible Relations
+5. Except of Compatible Relations
 6. Value Coercion
 7. NULL and MISSING Coercion